sfiguero-git/magic-square/README.md

 `pip install opencv-python`

 The program asks for some input and displays some additional instructions through pop-up windows.
-Just be sure to have MS Paint open in a maximized windows and without the status bar enabled as shown here:
+Just be sure to have MS Paint open in a maximized window and without the status bar enabled as shown here:

 ![image](https://github.com/sfiguero-git/magic-square/assets/35702217/23e8a569-e421-4d7d-b460-17ebee4804a0)